Matthew W. Finkin

 Director, Program in Comparative Labor and Employment Law & Policy

 Professor Finkin’s teaching centers on labor and employment law in both domestic and comparative context.
-He is the author or editor, singly or in collaboration, of 10 books including Multinational Human Resource Management and the Law (2013), Privacy in Employment Law (2013), For the Common Good: Principles of American Academic Freedom (2009), and the last several editions of Cox, Bok, & Gorman’s Labor Law, long the leading casebook in American legal education.
+He is the author or editor, singly or in collaboration, of 10 books including Multinational Human Resource Management and the Law (4th ed.
+2013), Privacy in Employment Law (2013), the several editions of For the Common Good: Principles of American Academic Freedom (2009), and the last several editions of Cox, Bok, & Gorman’s Labor Law, long the leading casebook in American legal education.
 He is also the author of a substantial body of periodical writing on labor and employment law, comparative labor law, and legal issues in higher education.

-His awards include the Alexander von Humboldt Foundation's Research Prize for "internationally acknowledged achievements in labor law" (1995), designation by the University of Illinois as a Center of Advanced Study Professor (2009), and honorary doctorates from the University of Trier, Germany, and the University of Athens, Greece (2011), and conferral of the rank of Chevalier in the Order of Academic Palmes by the government of France (2015).
+His awards include the Alexander von Humboldt Foundation's Research Prize for "internationally acknowledged achievements in labor law" (1995), designation by the University of Illinois as a Center of Advanced Study Professor (2009), honorary doctorates from the University of Trier, Germany (2012), and the University of Athens, Greece (2011), and conferral of the rank of Chevalier in the Order of Academic Palmes by the government of France (2015).
 In 1997, Professor Finkin assumed joint editorship of the Comparative Labor Law & Policy Journal with Professor Sanford Jacoby of the Anderson Graduate School of Management at UCLA.
 He also serves on the editorial boards of labor law periodicals in Canada, Belgium, Germany, and the U.S.

 Professor Finkin has been a Fulbright Professor at Münster University and a German Marshall Fund Lecturer at Konstanz University.
 He has lectured widely in Europe as well as in Asia and South America.
 Since 1999, he has been a member of the governing board of the Institute for Labor Law and Employment Relations in the European Union, in Trier, Germany and serves the international advisory board of the Giuseppe Pera Foundation, in Lucca, Italy.
 His work has been translated into seven languages.